Categories:Scraping Tools,Proxy

 5. Apify

 The platform operates on a serverless infrastructure where actors run on-demand with automatic scaling.
-Pricing starts at $39/month with an estimated $2.42 per 1K requests depending on actor complexity and compute usage.
-Unlike other APIs, Apify focuses on providing a marketplace where community developers create and maintain scrapers rather than offering a unified API endpoint.
+There's a free tier that includes $5 in platform credits every month, and the paid plans start at $29.
+Per-request cost depends on the actor you pick rather than a single platform-wide rate, which makes budgeting harder upfront but easier once you've run a target once.
+Unlike other APIs, Apify gives you a marketplace where community developers create and maintain scrapers rather than offering a single unified endpoint.

 Pros